ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 A SCONE packet is defined by the use of the long header bit (0x80 in the first byte) and the SCONE protocol version (0x6f7dc0fd or 0xef7dc0fd in the next four bytes).
-The 7-bit Rate Signal value can be extracted by combining the low 6 bits of the first byte with the most significant bit of the version field.
+The 7-bit Rate Signal can be extracted by combining the low 6 bits of the first byte with the most significant bit of the version field.
 A SCONE packet MAY be discarded, along with any packets that come after it in the same datagram, if the Source Connection ID is not consistent with those coalesced